Democracy: Characteristics

+or of Karl Popper saying that the "classical" view of democracy is, "in brief, the theory that:

+democracy is the rule of the people and that the people have a right to rule.

-Democratic principles are reflected in all eligible citizens being equal before the law and having equal access to legislative processes.
+Democratic principles are reflected in all eligible citizens being equal before the law and having equal access to legislative processes, even if not every vote cast elects someone.

 For example, in a representative democracy, every vote has (in theory) equal weight, and the freedom of eligible citizens is secured by legitimised rights and liberties which are typically enshrined in a constitution, while other uses of "democracy" may encompass direct democracy, in which citizens vote on issues directly.
 According to the United Nations, democracy "provides an environment that respects human rights and fundamental freedoms, and in which the freely expressed will of people is exercised."

 One theory holds that democracy requires three fundamental principles: upward control (sovereignty residing at the lowest levels of authority), political equality, and social norms by which individuals and institutions only consider acceptable acts that reflect the first two principles of upward control and political equality.
 Legal equality, political freedom and rule of law are often identified by commentators as foundational characteristics for a well-functioning democracy.

 In some countries, notably in the United Kingdom (which originated the Westminster system), the dominant principle is that of parliamentary sovereignty, while maintaining judicial independence.
 In India, parliamentary sovereignty is subject to the Constitution of India which includes judicial review.
 Though the term "democracy" is typically used in the context of a political state, the principles also are potentially applicable to private organisations, such as clubs, societies and firms.